capactio/dashboard/README.md

 # Dashboard

-> **🏗️**  This project is in early stage but already gives value for end-users.
-In the near future Dashboard will be embedded into Capact.
+> **🚧* UNDER CONSTRUCTION:**  This project is in an early stage.
+In the near future, Dashboard will be provided as a part of Capact installation.

 ## Overview